ShakilMahmudShuvo/Doctor-Bhai/README.md

 - Book appointments.
 - View/download Invoice pdf.
 -
 **d.
-COVID-19 Section**
+Emergence COVID Assistance:**
-- Recent Important informations about COVID-19 such Treatments,Vaccination etc
+- Recent Important informations about COVID-19 such as Treatments,Vaccination etc
 - Emergence Covid Help:
-  - Testing: Lists all the hospitals and clinics where a patient can test for COVID-19 (Only in Rajshahi, Bangladesh).
+  - Testing: Provides a comprehensive directory of hospitals and clinics in Rajshahi, Bangladesh, where individuals can undergo COVID-19 testing.
-  - Vaccination: Lists all the vaccination centers of Rajshahi.
+  - Vaccination: Offers an up-to-date list of vaccination centers in Rajshahi, facilitating easy access to COVID-19 vaccines.
-  - Resources: Informations about emergency Oxygen suppliers and blood donators.
+  - Resources: Provides vital information on emergency Oxygen suppliers and blood donors, ensuring swift access to life-saving resources.

 # Samples
 *Home Page:*